mariaangelapellegrino/Evaluation-Framework/README.md

 # Evaluation-Framework

-This repository contains an embedding framework to evaluate RDF embedding techniques upon to machine learning (ML) and semantic tasks.
+This repository contains an evaluation framework to test RDF embedding techniques upon to machine learning (ML) and semantic tasks.
 The implemented tasks are:
 - Machine Learning
     - Classification